Juan Ángel Michelena: Military career

-On April 14, 1820, he fled to Montevideo, and from that city marched towards Rio de Janeiro, leaving South America forever in a British brig that transferred him to Gibraltar, being presented two years later in the department of Cadiz, Spain.
+On April 14, 1820, he fled to Montevideo, and from that city marched towards Rio de Janeiro, leaving South America forever in a British brig that transferred him to Gibraltar, being presented two years later in the department of Cádiz, Spain.
 Retired from active duty, Michelena established his residence in the town of Puerto Real.
-At the entrance of the French troops to the port of Cadiz, he put himself in command of Count Bordesoulle, who designates it to integrate the Navy of Sanlúcar.
+At the entrance of the French troops to the port of Cádiz, he put himself in command of Count Bordesoulle, who designates it to integrate the Navy of Sanlúcar.

 In 1823, Juan Ángel Michelena served to the orders of Guy-Victor Duperré, participating in the bombing against the port of Cádiz, in order to reinstate the regime of Ferdinand VII of Spain.
 These actions earned him the title of knight of The Order of Saint Hermenegild, being distinguished with the Cross of the Marina Laureate and Legion of Honour of France.

 In 1825, Michelena was appointed Governor of Ferrol, being promoted to the naval rank of brigadier in 1826.
 He died in 1831, after being elected as governor of Castellón de la Plana.